dave28221/Dog-App/README.md

 Project Title - The Dog FETCHI API application

+To initialize the application, first download the zip file, and extract the Dog-App-Main file.

-To initialize the application, cd into the application using the terminal, and run "npm install".
+THen, cd into the application using the terminal, and run "npm install".

 After the installation has completed, run "npm start".